 A.G.
 Rhodes was one of the first nursing organizations to be licensed in Georgia and is currently one of a few nonprofit nursing organizations in the state.
 Its history began more than a century ago, and the founding family’s dedication to excellent care for seniors continues today.

-In 1875, Amos Giles Rhodes came to Atlanta and soon began the furniture company that would make him a successful businessman.
+In 1875, Amos Giles Rhodes came to Atlanta and soon founded Rhodes Furniture.
 Through his generosity and dedication to the community, Mr. Rhodes provided the land and funds to rebuild the Hospital of the Atlanta Circle of the King’s Daughters and Sons.
 This organization was founded in 1897 for patients suffering from incurable diseases.

-The new building, which was eventually named after Mr. Rhodes, was constructed in 1904 at the corner of Boulevard and Woodward Avenue where it still exists as our flagship location.
+The new building, which was eventually named after Mr. Rhodes, was constructed at the corner of Boulevard and Woodward Avenue and opened in 1904 where it still exists as our flagship location.